hipster-philology/nlp-pie-taggers/README.md

 To install, simply do `pip install pie-extended`.
 Then, look at all available models.

+### WARNING: if you don't have a GPU or CUDA

+Please, in case of doubt, run `pip install pie-extended  --extra-index-url https://download.pytorch.org/whl/cpu`

 ## Run on terminal

 But on top of that, it provides a quick and easy way to use others models !
 For example, in a shell :